Wildfire smoke clouds sky, hurts air quality on East Coast

 In California, a wildfire burning completely uncontained south of Lake Tahoe crossed the state line into Nevada.
 New voluntary evacuation orders were issued for portions of Douglas County, Nevada.

-The Tamarack Fire, started by lightning in Alpine County, California, has now burned more than 65 square miles (168 square kilometers).
+The Tamarack Fire, started by lightning in Alpine County, California, has now burned more than 68 square miles.
 Authorities say more than 1,200 firefighters are battling the blaze, which has destroyed at least 10 structures.

 Meanwhile, Oregon on Wednesday banned all campfires on state-managed lands and in state campgrounds east of Interstate 5, the major highway that is commonly considered the dividing line between the wet western part of the state and the dry eastern half.